ytsimon2004/argclz/docs/source/get_start/core_usage.rst

 var_argument
 -----------------------------------

-Create a variable-length positional argument, suitable for capturing multiple values into a list
+Create a variable-length positional argument, suitable for capturing multiple values into a list.

-This is useful when your CLI tool expects an arbitrary number of values
+This is useful when your CLI tool expects an arbitrary number of values.

 refer to :func:`~argclz.core.var_argument()`